Wild Swimming

 Introduction to Cold Water Swimming Workshop

-Learn all about the joys and benefits of cold water swimming with Jo, our qualified open water lifeguard and certified cold water practitioner in this 90-minute workshop.
+Learn all about the joys and benefits of cold water swimming with Jo and Anna, our qualified open water lifeguards and certified cold water practitioners in this 90-minute workshop.
 After learning the basics, you’ll enjoy a guided swim or dip in our beautiful lake, followed by a warming hot drink around the fire pit as you unwind and reflect on the experience.

 Full Moon Swim